benkroeger/redis-cookie-store/README.md

 # Redis Cookie Store

-redis-cookie-store is a Redis cookie store for tough-cookie module.
+redis-cookie-store is a Redis store for tough-cookie module.
 See [tough-cookie documentation](https://github.com/goinstant/tough-cookie#constructionstore--new-memorycookiestore-rejectpublicsuffixes) for more info.

 ## Installation